FoamScience/openfoam-apptainer-packaging/docs.md

 ```

 You will then find the resulting container at `containers/basic/opencfd-openfoam.sif`
-(relative to where you run the ansible command).
-Note that, by default, the build playbook
+(relative to the current working directory).
+Note that, by default, hpcTainers
 will try to pull some base containers from a registry, and build them only if the pull is
 unsuccessful.
 Pull-related behaviour can be configured in a `pull` section
 (again, refer to [config.yaml](config.yaml) for an example).